 Then they ate them all.
 Now the city is vulnerable to storms and has water pollution problems.

-Some people in the USA modify their cars to produce thick black diesel smoke in order to annoy or protest against cyclists and environmentalists.
+Some people, particularly in the USA, modify their cars to produce a thick black diesel smoke in order to annoy or protest against cyclists and environmentalists.
 This modification is known as “Rolling Coal”.

 In the 1930s, metallic paints were invented for cars.
 They were made with fish scales and it would take 40,000 herring to make a single kilo of paint.

 Nebraska community college student Katy Ayers grew a canoe out of mushroom roots (mycelium) to prove fungi is a bio-friendly building material.
 It floats with two passengers, but when it gets wet it fruits (sprouts mushrooms).
 Katy plans to get a Ph.D. in mycology then help save the planet.